WHAT DID THE ANCIENT RABBIS KNOW?

 The Talmud in (Berachot 28b) begins its script for prayers during pregnancy for right after the moment of conception.

 Of course, this begs the question of how a woman or her husband would even know the day of conception.
 There were obviously no pregnancy tests then like there are today.
 (These test for a specific hormone, human chorionic gonadotropin (HCG), which is only released when a fertilized egg attaches to the lining of the mother’s uterus; in other words, when pregnancy begins and weren’t developed until a couple decades ago.)
 How did the Talmud become scientifically knowledgeable (or informed by a mystical tradition) about biological facts that weren’t discovered by modern science until many centuries later?
+Maybe this prayer was to be said after every act of intercourse, just in case.
+Not a bad idea, really.

 2. First three days: “Please don’t let my seed go bad or spoil”